rohanmahto592/fitness-app/README.md

 ## `Features`
 - Calculates the Body Mass Index,Body Shape Index and Body Fat percentage.
 - Gives you access for different target muscle with animated demonstrations for the muscle you search.
-- Gives you Food calories details  for food you search
+- Gives you food calories details  for food, you search.
 - Used Material-Ui for UI design.
 ---
 ## Installation